Anzar0211/Stock-Market-Sentiment-Analysis/README.md

 This project combines natural language processing (NLP), machine learning, and financial data analysis to provide insights into market sentiment and predict stock price movements.
 It collects real-time data from social media platforms and news sources, analyzes sentiment, and uses this information along with historical market data to generate predictions.

+## What Makes This Project Unique?

+- **Multi-Source Sentiment Analysis**: Integrates sentiment from news, Reddit, Twitter, and StockTwits using advanced and custom analyzers (e.g., FinBERT, VADER with financial tuning).
+- **Portfolio & Sector Sentiment Aggregation**: Analyzes and visualizes sentiment at the stock, sector, and portfolio level, including distribution and sector comparison.
+- **Custom Fear & Greed Index**: Implements a multi-factor index using market breadth, momentum, junk bond demand, and sentiment indicators.
+- **Economic Factor Integration**: Combines sector performance, sentiment, and economic indicators for deeper insights.
+- **Interactive Dashboard**: Real-time, interactive dashboard for monitoring, prediction, backtesting, and sector/stock comparison.
+- **Terminal-Based Model Evaluation**: Run model accuracy evaluation and backtesting directly from the terminal with detailed tabular output, no dashboard required.
+- **Data Simulation**: Simulates realistic sector/stock data for robust demo and fallback when real data is missing.

 ## Features

 - **Multi-source Data Collection**: